ArijusLengvenis/royal-fork/README.md

 # 2. Delete a puzzle with "/delete-puzzle/:id" (DELETE)

-requires the user username as well as the creator of the puzzle for verification as well as to provide the puzzle id.
+requires the user username as well as the creator of the puzzle for verification as well as to provide a valid puzzle id.

 The deletion methos goes in two steps - the first one being the delivery of the required ids to the server and afterwards forwarding the verification information to a DELETE request.